forax/pro-demo/README.md

 $ pro shell
 ```

-by default you need to import all the commands of pro that are defined as function inside the class com.github.forax.pro.Pro
+by default you need to import all the commands of __pro__ that are defined as functions inside the class *com.github.forax.pro.Pro*
 ```
 jshell> import static com.github.forax.pro.Pro.*
 ```

-now, you can use the function run to run the different plugins of pro, by example
+now, you can use the function 'run' to run the different plugins of __pro__, by example
 ```
 jshell> run("compiler")
 ```
-will run the java compiler on all the sources inside the folder src/main/java.
+will run the java compiler on all the sources inside the folder *src/main/java*.

 The result on your console should be something like that
 ```